All Things New

 Maybe it is time to start reaching for all the new that God has just for you.

-Read more articles by Rick King or search for articles on the same topic or others.
+Read more articles by Rick King or search for other articles by topic below.

 Hi Rick - Thank you for this rich piece.
 It certainly engaged.
 Especially, I love this that you expressed: "We are told that the Spirit gives life in Godâ€™s Word.
 What the Holy Spirit builds is far better than anything our flesh ever came up with.
 Godâ€™s building something brings peace, pleasure, contentment, and satisfaction in us.
 We cannot bring that to our self."